-What is the best way to force the login page to open?
+What is the best way to force the log-in page to open?

 Best tips on how to force a public Wi-Fi network login page to open